 The assigned readings and exercises for each class should be completed before attending that class, except for the first class.
 As this course will depend heavily practice exercises, attendance at all sessions is required and is critical to the student's success in the course.
 In case of illness or emergency, notify the instructor as soon as possible.
 If you find yourself having difficulty in this course, please contact the instructor immediately for assistance.
 If you simply want more discussion with the instructor about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.
+Many students find statistics difficult, but all the help you require is available.

+This is adult education.
+You will be treated as such and are expected to behave accordingly.
 It is expected that all students will display a professional attitude and behaviour in the classroom.
-This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow students' questions and instructor's response, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.
+This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow students' questions and instructors' responses, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.